Mehrdad-Noori/Mehrdad-Noori.github.io/_pages/about.md

 My research centers on developing robust and adaptable visual intelligence systems, with a particular focus on vision-language models and generative architectures such as diffusion models.
 More specifically, my current focus is on addressing the challenge of domain shift through domain generalization and test-time adaptation methods.
 Through this research, I aim to deepen our understanding of how to make sure that deep learning models remain reliable when confronted with unfamiliar data distributions.
 I am also interested in video understanding and 3D vision, with the goal of building learning systems that generalize effectively across diverse, real-world scenarios.

-I also serve as a reviewer for leading AI conferences including CVPR, NeurIPS, and MICCAI.
+I also serve as a reviewer for leading AI conferences such as CVPR and NeurIPS.

 Prior to my PhD, I worked as a Machine Learning Engineer at [Sensifai](https://sensifai.com/), and later joined [Avitia](https://www.avitia.bio/) (previously known as Imagia Cybernetics) as a Research Intern, working under the supervision of Dr. [Mohammad Havaei](https://scholar.google.ca/citations?user=LAoMyyoAAAAJ&hl=en) on self-supervised learning.